 The Idle Women: Recreating the Journey

-At the end of November The Rosemary Branch theatre was packed for the final two shows of 2016.
-As well as the show we premiered a new video made by Erin Hopkins.
-You can see it on our crowdfunding site (or click on the picture of Tench on the right).
+You can watch an introduction to the tour (made by boatwoman and film maker Erin Hopkins) via our crowdfunding site.
 Because we do need funds!
-We are waiting to hear if our application to the Arts Council for a grant has been successful – if so, we’ll be able to offer the show in more venues, especially in areas where it isn’t as easy to get to arts events.
+Our Art’s Council grant will enable us to offer the show in more venues, especially in areas where it isn’t as easy to get to arts events.
 However, that won’t be paying the costs of the boat so the crowdfunder is to help keep Tench fuelled and running as part of the tour.

-For more about the tour, including a map, dates as we add them and how you can get involved click on our new poster image (design by Vince Haig)
+For more about the tour, including a map, dates as we add them click on our new poster above (design by Vince Haig)

 AND HERE’S WHAT OUR LONDON AUDIENCE HAD TO SAY…

 Wonderful tales of unassuming women Siân Rowland (Twitter)

 Want to know more about the trainees?
 We have a page of resources and links where you can find out more about the books, articles and film about them.

 Thank you to ABNB boat brokerage who supported our autumn tour and will be supporting us the 2017 tour with advertising, flyers and posters.